Date of Degree

 Copyright 2011 Ana Maria Orduz Espinal

 Orduz, Ana Maria.
-"Integrating contemporary world music into our teaching: discussion on the pedagogical value and performance practice of seven commissioned pieces by four Colombian composers." doctoral dissertation, University of Iowa, 2011.
+"Integrating contemporary world music into our teaching: discussion on the pedagogical value and performance practice of seven commissioned pieces by four Colombian composers." doctoral PhD diss., University of Iowa, 2011.